-I/We, being a member/members of Secura Group Limited (the "Company"), hereby appoint the Chairman of the ann (the "AGM") as my/our proxy/proxies to attend, speak and vote for me/us on my/our behalf at the AGM to be by electronic means on Tuesday, 20 April 2021 at 10.30 am and at any adjournment thereof.
-I/We direct my/vote for or against, or to abstain from voting on, the resolutions to be proposed at the AGM as indicated here direction as to voting is given, the proxy/proxies will vote or abstain from voting at his/their discretion, as he/th matter arising at the AGM and at any adjournment thereof. convened and held our proxy/proxies to eunder.
-If no specific
+Chairman of the annual general meeting of the Company (the "AGM") as my/our proxy/proxies to attend, speak and vote for me/us on my/ our behalf at the AGM to be convened and held by way of electronic means on Thursday, 21 April 2022 at 10.30 a.m. and at any adjournment thereof.
+I/We direct my/our proxy/proxies to vote for or against, or to abstain from voting on, the Resolutions to be proposed at the AGM as indicated hereunder.
+If no specific direction as to voting is given, the proxy/proxies will vote or abstain from voting at his/their discretion, as he/ they will on any other matter arising at the AGM and at any adjournment thereof.

-No. Resolutions relating to: Number of votes for (1) Number of votes against (1) Number of votes abstaining (1) 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2020 together with the Auditor's Report thereon 2 Payment of first and final one-tier tax exempt dividend of 0.4 Singapore cents per share for the financial year ended 31 December 2020 3(a) Re-election of Mr Kan Kheong Ng as a director of the Company 3(b) Re-election of Ms Lim Siok Leng as a director of the Company 4 Re-election of Mr Wilson Sam as a director of the Company 5 Directors' fees amounting to S\$249,000 for the financial year ending 31 December 2021, payable quarterly in arrears 6 Re-appointment of Ernst & Young LLP as auditors of the Company 7 Authority to allot and issue shares in the capital of the Company 8 Authority to grant options and/or awards and to allot and issue shares under the Secura Employee Share Option Scheme and/or the Secura Performance Share Plan 9 Renewal of the Share Buyback Mandate
+No. Resolutions relating to: Number of votes for (2) Number of votes against (2) Number of votes abstain (2) 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2021 (" FY2021 ") together with the Auditor's Report thereon 2 Payment of final one-tier tax exempt dividend of 0.4 Singapore cents per share for FY2021 3(a) Re-election of Dr Ho Tat Kin as a director of the Company ("Director") 3(b) Re-election of Mr Gary Ho Kuat Foong as a Director 3(c) Re-election of Ms Christina Teo Tze Wei (Zhao Ziwei) as a Director 4 Directors' fees amounting to S\$249,000 for the financial year ending 31 December 2022, payable quarterly in arrears 5 Re-appointment of Ernst & Young LLP as auditors of the Company 6 Authority to allot and issue shares in the capital of the Company ("Shares") 7 Authority to grant options and/or awards and to allot and issue Shares under the Secura Employee Share Option Scheme and/or the Secura Performance Share Plan 8 Renewal of the Share Buyback Mandate

-1) Voting will be conducted by poll.
+Compulsory for registration purposes.
+Only provided email address in the submitted Proxy Form will receive Confirmation Email for the Virtual Meeting.
+Voting will be conducted by poll.
 If you wish your proxy/proxies to cast all your votes "For" or "Against" a Resolution, please tick in the "For" or "Against" box provided.
 Alternatively, please indicate the number of votes as appropriate.
 If you wish your proxy/proxies to abstain from voting on a Resolution, please tick in the "Abstain" box provided.
-Alternatively, please indicate the number of shares that your proxy/proxies is/ar directed to abstain from voting. directed to abstain from voting.
+Alternatively, please indicate the number of shares that your proxy/proxies is/are directed to abstain from voting.